CopernicaMarketingSoftware/Documentation/SMTPeter/rest/send.md

 message for you.
 If you create the MIME message yourself, you need to provide the following two fields at least:

-* recipient
+* recipient(s)
 * mime

-The "recipient" should hold the email address of the actual recipient, and "mime" the full MIME encoded message.
+The "recipient"/ "recipients" should hold the email address(es) of the actual recipient, and "mime" the full MIME encoded message.
 The following additional fields may also be included: